modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-2.md

 In what follows we present some excerpts of the three 2017 Nobel Lectures.
 When the text of the Lecture contains subtitles, we include them.Furthermore, for each laureate we include the document called WORK describing his contributions.

-!!! tip "Rainer Weiss (1932)."
+!!! tip "2017 Physics Nobel Lecture. "

 	WORK: “One consequence of Einstein’s general theory of relativity is the existence of gravitational waves.
 These are like ripples in a four-dimensional spacetime that occur when objects with mass accelerate.
 The effects are very small.
 Beginning in the 1970s the LIGO detector was developed.
 In this detector laser technology is used to measure small changes in length caused by gravitational waves.
-Rainer Weiss has made crucial contributions to the development of the detector.
+Rainer Weiss (1932) has made crucial contributions to the development of the detector.
 In 2015 gravitational waves were detected for the first time.”

+	MLA style: Rainer Weiss – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+3 Feb 2024. https://www.nobelprize.org/prizes/physics/2017/weiss/facts/

-	NOBEL LECTURE: *LIGO and Gravitational Waves I.*
+	Nobel Lecture: *LIGO and Gravitational Waves I.*

 	…..